 African Americans and Abortion

-African American women have 30% of all abortions* but according to the 2010 census Black females make up less than 14% of the female population of the United States.
-However there are several factors that lead to these statistics and we are going to take a closer look at four of them:
+African American women have 27.6% of all abortions in 2014 but make up less than 14.9% of the female population of the United States in 2014.
+However, there are several factors that lead to these statistics and we are going to take a closer look at four of them:

 1. Unintended pregnancies